Free Consultation: (812) 993-3179Tap to Call This Lawyer

 Biography

-Charles S. Hewins is always here to help.
-As a skilled attorney, with over 20 years of knowledge, he will help you understand and feel comfortable throughout the entire process.
-Charles focuses his practice on Estates and Planning, Workers Compensation, Personal Injury, and Social Security Disability.
-Mr. Hewins strives to have clear and concise communication and has a team behind him who is always available whenever his clients need.
-Please reach out to us for a free telephone consultation and an ease of mind.
+Charles S. Hewins is always ready to assist you.
+With more than 20 years of experience as a skilled attorney, he ensures that you feel informed and at ease throughout the entire process.
+Charles focuses on Estates and Planning, Workers’ Compensation, Personal Injury, and Social Security Disability.
+He emphasizes clear and straightforward communication, supported by a dedicated team that is always available to address client needs.
+Contact us for a free telephone consultation to gain peace of mind.

 Practice Areas